-- To enable or disable the Repeat option, rotate the Tuning/Select control until 'Repeat play' is highlighted. - 2.
-To activate the repeat option press the Tuning/Select control so that 'On' appears on the display.
-Your selected tracks will now be played repeatedly. - 3.
-To turn off the repeat option highlight 'Repeat play' and press the Tuning/Select control so that 'Off' appears on the display. - 4.
-Press the Menu button to exit from the menu. - The Repeat icon will show on the display when Repeat is enabled.
+- 1. Ensure you are in the main Music Player menu. - 2.
+Rotate the Tuning/Select control until 'Repeat play' is highlighted. - To activate the repeat option press the Tuning/Select control so that 'On' appears on the display.
+Your selected tracks will be played repeatedly and the repeat indicator will show on the display. - To turn off the repeat option highlight 'Repeat play' and press the Tuning' Select control so that 'Off' appears on the display.